Michizi/Michizi/README.md

-Starting programmer of the University of Oulu.
+Starting programmer in the University of Oulu.